 "His body has never been found.

-"We believe there are other people with important information who may have previously not felt able to come forward."'Living a nightmare'
+"We believe there are other people with important information who may have previously not felt able to come forward."

 Mr McSpadden was known as a reliable and hard worker with strong local ties.

 Det Insp James said: "His family deserve answers and we need to bring those responsible to justice.

 "We are asking people who have the information to have the courage to come forward."

 Mr McSpadden's mother, Helen Thrower, said: "The grief doesn't get any easier.

 "We have had laughter and tears with people reminiscing about Terry - such lovely memories about a truly missed son."

 His stepmother Susan Rolfe said: "Terry's children miss their daddy and really want him to come home.

 "It is like living in a nightmare.
 Somebody must know something that will help us establish what happened seven years ago."